 Both algorithms have similar performances.
 However, subject to cpu time metric, AMDYN proves to be slightly better.
+In the following we shall compare AMDYN versus some known conjugate gradient algorithms.

-In the second set of numerical experiments we compare AMDYN and AMDYC algorithms with the Dai and Yuan (DY) algorithm.
-Figures 1 and 2 present the Dolan-Moré performance profile for these algorithms subject to the cpu time metric.
-We see that both AMDYN and AMDYC is top performer, being more successful and more robust than the Dai and Yuan algorithm.
+In the second set of numerical experiments we compare AMDYN algorithm with the Dai and Yuan (DY) algorithm.
+Figure 1 presents the Dolan-Moré performance profile for these algorithms subject to the cpu time metric.
+We see that AMDYN is top performer, being more successful and more robust than the Dai and Yuan algorithm.
 When comparing AMDYN with the Dai and Yuan algorithm (Figure 1), subject to the number of iterations, we see that AMDYN was better in 619 problems (i.e. it achieved the minimum number of iterations in 619 problems).
 DY was better in 27 problems and they achieved the same number of iterations in 60 problems, etc. Out of 750 problems, only for 706 of them does the criterion (5.1) hold.